Kate Parsons

 Example showing how the work area was clearly shown and the hazards within it on a map designed by modern cartographer, Kate Parsons

-Extent of work area, signals, hazards and access shown
+Example of infographic maps, showing work area, signals, hazards and access shown

 “Kate proved very able to work with frontline staff, management and risk management consultants to translate findings into a logical flow of clearly presented, pertinent information.
 She championed the principles of clarity throughout the many stages of the programme's development.
 Kate's business contacts, ability to sub-contract, manage time and budget enabled trials of the new materials to move easily through iterations.”
 Stuart Browning, Network Rail Control of Work Manager